dannsam/xenko-docs/manual/game-studio/load-scenes.md

 # Load and unload scenes at runtime

-You can load and unload scenes at runtime using code.
-Xenko also includes a scene streaming script you can use for this purpose.

-## Load a scene

 The following code loads the scene `myChildScene` and adds it as a child scene to `myParentScene`.

 ```